Jacqueline Davis, UKCP Accredited Psychotherapist

 Like all UKCP registered psychotherapists and psychotherapeutic counsellors I can work with a wide range of issues, but here are some areas in which I have a special interest or additional experience.

+I have a particular interest in working with relationship difficulties.
 Relationships can be one of the greatest sources of fulfilment in our lives, but they can also be where we experience our deepest struggles.
-Many of the people I work with find themselves caught in recurring patterns of conflict, disappointment, loneliness, or feeling unseen and misunderstood.
-Others may struggle with trust, boundaries, intimacy, or a fear of abandonment or rejection.
-Often, the ways we relate to others have their roots in our earliest relationships.
-The beliefs we hold about ourselves, what we expect from others, and how safe we feel in connection can all be shaped by past experiences.
+Many people I work with find themselves caught in recurring patterns of conflict, disappointment, loneliness, people-pleasing, withdrawal, or feeling unseen and misunderstood.
+Others may struggle with trust, boundaries, intimacy, communication, or a fear of abandonment or rejection.
+Often, the ways we relate to others have roots in our earliest relationships.
+The beliefs we hold about ourselves, what we expect from others, and how safe we feel in connection can all be shaped by past experience.
 As a result, we may find ourselves repeating familiar patterns, even when they no longer serve us.
-I have a particular interest in helping people explore the deeper dynamics that influence their relationships.
-Together, we can develop an understanding of the emotional patterns, unconscious beliefs, and protective strategies that may be affecting your ability to create and sustain healthy, fulfilling connections.
-Whether you are experiencing difficulties with a partner, family member, friend, or colleague, therapy can provide an opportunity to understand yourself more clearly and relate to others in new ways.
-As insight and self-awareness grow, many clients find they are able to communicate more authentically, establish healthier boundaries, and build relationships that are more satisfying, secure, and meaningful.
+My approach is relational, reflective and trauma-informed.
+Together, we can explore the emotional patterns, unconscious beliefs and protective strategies that may be affecting your capacity to create and sustain healthy, fulfilling connections.
+Whether you are experiencing difficulties with a partner, family member, friend or colleague, therapy can offer space to understand yourself more clearly and relate to others in new ways.
+As insight and self-awareness grow, it may become possible to communicate more authentically, establish healthier boundaries, and build relationships that feel more secure, satisfying and meaningful.

 Some of the people I work with have experienced periods in their lives when emotional pain, hopelessness, or despair have felt overwhelming.
 They may find themselves struggling with thoughts of not wanting to be here, questioning the value of their life, or feeling exhausted by the effort of carrying on.
 Suicidal thoughts can arise for many reasons.
 They are often associated with depression, trauma, loss, isolation, overwhelming stress, or a profound sense of disconnection from oneself, others, or life itself.
 While these experiences can feel frightening and deeply distressing, they are often a reflection of unbearable emotional suffering rather than a genuine wish to die.
 Therapy offers an opportunity to develop a different relationship with anxiety, uncertainty, and self-criticism.
 As understanding grows, many clients find themselves becoming less dominated by obsessive thoughts and compulsive behaviours, and more able to live with greater freedom, self-trust, and peace of mind.
 I have a particular interest in supporting people who are struggling with suicidal thoughts and helping them understand the underlying pain, circumstances, and patterns that may be contributing to their distress.
 Therapy offers a confidential, compassionate, and non-judgemental space where difficult thoughts and feelings can be spoken about openly and explored safely.
 Together, we can work to make sense of your experience, strengthen your connection to your own resources and support networks, and develop a greater sense of hope, meaning, and possibility.
 Many people find that when their suffering is understood and addressed, they are able to reconnect with reasons for living and discover new ways forward.